 Dental disease is very common in rabbits and is often linked to what they eat, which is why keeping on top of their diet is really important.
+Poor dental hygiene can have a knock-on effect to other areas of your rabbits health – look after your rabbit’s teeth with our tips and take the right steps to preventing dental disease for your rabbit.

 Your rabbit's teeth